Travelling to France

 Travelling to France in the next few weeks to start a career in the Superyacht industry?
 If this is you then there are a couple of points to consider before you head to the airport.

-At the time of writing (July 2021) France is on the UK’s amber list.
-Customers who travelled to France since travel restrictions were lifted back in June did so without any problems.
-A few have been asked to provide documents at check-in to prove they are travelling for essential reasons only.
+At the time of writing (Oct 2021) France is on the UK’s amber list.
+From our experience customers who travelled to France since travel restrictions were lifted back in June did so without any problems.

 We have put together a short guide/checklist for those travelling to France to make sure you comply with the rules.

 I’m guessing that it has been 18 months since you last jumped on a plane.
 We are still in a global pandemic and therefore there are still a lot of restrictions in place.

 Arriving at the airport without any vaccinations or documentation is likely to result in the airline refusing travel.